 - Enjoy yourself!

-We’ve already signed the whole school up to Travel to Tokyo but if you would like to do something else, here are some ideas to help – just make sure that anything you do complies with the COVID restrictions in place at the time:
+if you would like to do something independently, here are some ideas to help – just make sure that anything you do complies with the COVID restrictions in place at the time:

 Film Night.
 Hold a movie night - sell tickets and popcorn and help raise money for a great cause;